oguzliv/BuyTheBookStore-Clean/README.md

 Postman collection of requests are found in the project folder as "buythebookstore.postman_collection".

+For the application, there is already an admin user : email : <b>oguz@mail</b> and password : <b>oguz123</b>
+You can create an admin user by using register request.
+There is bearer authentication, just be sure to use most recent JWT token after logged in for postman collection.

 In order to run the project successfully please follow these steps :

 <ol>